Maryam-Haghani/NEFFy/README.md

 SA...KVKRGRT......FIPLRSateSfgYDV...IWkenenAVYLKSNPTIKPKDSTQ------------------
  ```
 ### A3M
-Each sequence is represented by two lines:
-- The first line starts with > followed by the sequence identifier and some other remarks.
-- The second line contains the aligned residues; Alignments are shown with:
-    - Inserts as lower case characters,
-    - Matches as upper case characters,
-    - Deletions as ' - ', and
-    - Gaps aligned to inserts as ' . ' (optional)

-In A3M format, Gaps aligned to inserts (' . ') can be excluded, and one could view the A3M format as a more method method for representing an MSA compared to FASTA or A2M.
+It is almost like A2M format.
+The only difference is that Gaps aligned to inserts ('.') can be excluded, and one could view the A3M format as a more method method for representing an MSA compared to FASTA or A2M.

 __Example__
 ```